 - Flag the Message.
 Whenever you get a bill notice by email, flag it in your email program.
 For example, in Thunderbird, you can mark an email with the “Important” tag, and the subject line will turn bright red.
 That way, it catches your eye every time you look at your inbox, so you won’t forget about it.

 - Have a Bill-Paying Night.
 Set aside a specific time each week for dealing with bills, such as every Monday evening.
 Ideally, you should do this at the same time you check your bank balance, so you’ll know you have enough money to cover all the payments.
 Then you can go through your messages, find all the bills, and deal with them all at once.

 - Use Reminders.
-Apps like Mint can send you reminders when a bill is due.
+Budgeting and banking apps can send you reminders when a bill is due.
 Then you can log in and pay them immediately.
 The app can also warn you if you need to transfer more money to your account before paying.

 - Do It Automatically.
 Many service providers let you set up automatic bill payment plans.
 The minute a bill comes in, the money comes straight out of your bank account to pay it.
 This saves you the trouble of logging on and paying them, but it also has drawbacks.
 For one, there’s a risk that you might overdraw your account if you haven’t left enough money in there to cover a payment when it comes due.
 Also, you don’t get a chance to check the bill for accuracy before paying it.
 This makes it harder to catch errors and fraudulent charges and dispute them.

 Millennials are a lot more cautious with credit cards than the generations before them.
 In fact, a 2016 Bankrate study found that two out of three millennials don’t use them at all.
 Instead, they tend to make purchases with debit cards or mobile payment systems, such as Apple Pay or Android Pay.